yatridave/Image-Slider/README.md

 - Venice
 - Scotland
 - Newyork
-- and the list goes on...
+- And the list goes on...